timholy/SnoopCompile.jl/docs/src/explanations/devs.md

 Invalidation events result in the insertion of 3 or 4 items in `logedges`.
 The tag is always the second item.
 They take one of the following forms:

 - `(def::Method, "method_globalref", codeinst::CodeInstance, nothing)`: method `def` in `PkgUser` references `PkgDep.SomeObject` (which might be `const` data, a type, etc.), but the binding for `SomeObject` has been modified since `PkgUser` was compiled. `codeinst`, which holds a compiled specialization of `def`, needs to be recompiled.
-- `(edge::Union{MethodInstance,Type,Core.Binding}, "insert_backedges_callee", codeinst::CodeInstance, matches::Union{Vector{Method},Nothing})`: `edge` was selected as a dispatch target (a "callee") of `codeinst`, but new method(s) listed in `matches` now supersede it in dispatch specificity.
+- `(edge::Union{MethodInstance,DataType,Core.Binding}, "insert_backedges_callee", codeinst::CodeInstance, matches::Union{Vector{Any},Nothing})`: `edge` was selected as a dispatch target (a "callee") of `codeinst`, but new method(s) listed in `matches` now supersede it in dispatch specificity.
 There are 3 or 4 sub-cases:
   * `edge::MethodInstance` indicates a known target at the time of compilation
-  * `edge::Type` represents either
+  * `edge::DataType` represents either
     + `Tuple{typeof(f), argtypes...}` for a poorly-inferred or `invoke`d call for which the target selected at compilation time is no longer valid (`matches` will be `nothing`)
     + a signature of a known function for which no appropriate method had yet been defined at the time of compilation. `matches` lists methods that now apply.
-(These are not technically invalidations, and are suppressed by SnoopCompile's printing behavior.)
   * `edge::Core.Binding` indicates a target that was unknown at the time of compilation, and `matches` will be `nothing`.
-- `(child::CodeInstance, "verify_methods", cause::CodeInstance)`: `cause` is an invalidated dependency of `child` (i.e., invalidations that cascade from the proximal source).
+- `(caller::CodeInstance, "verify_methods", callee::CodeInstance)`: `callee` is an invalidated dependency of `caller`.
+These encode invalidations that cascade from the proximal source.